-If you love the great outdoors, you will be wanting to spend as much time as you can in a natural surrounding.
-Our cabin is located in the woods and overlooks a small lake so we like to spend as much time outside as we possibly can.
+If you love the great outdoors, you will want to have a great area to relax outside.
+Our cabin is located in the woods and overlooks a small lake.
+Creating an outdoor setting to enjoy the view was a must!
 Besides having a deck and a patio right off of our sliders, I wanted to create a seating area that was a little more “in the environment”.

 The wooded area to the side of our cabin has a natural clearing and overlooks the lake.
 It provides the perfect setting for a natural or rustic patio area.
-I didn’t want to take away from this natural setting and instead wanted to simply enhance it and at the same time create an area to sit and relax.
+I didn’t want to take away from this natural setting and instead wanted to simply enhance it.
+Adding seating that blended in with the surroundings was the ticket.

 Since we had an abundance of logs, still leftover from the clearing of our property, I decided to make use of these in making a bench and a table.
 Two large logs made an excellent base for an old weathered porch swing.
 I just attached the swing to each of the logs with screws.
 We also had a section of clear tempered glass, leftover from the building of our deck, that I could use for a tabletop.
 Again, I used two large logs as a base for the table but only laid the glass along the top when in use.
 For storage, I can just take the glass top off easily and store flat.
 The glass is almost invisible in the arrangement and blends well with the environment.

 More Rustic Patio Ideas

 In keeping with this log theme, I found another idea from Rue Magazine using cut logs for seating in their rustic patio idea.

 Somehow it is very inviting to come and plop down on a casually scattered log – around a fun rustic industrial pallet table – under a string of lights – in the great outdoors!